kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 def relevance_filter(r: torch.tensor, top_k_percent: float = 1.0) -> torch.tensor:
     """Filter that allows largest k percent values to pass for each batch dimension.

-    Filter keeps k % of the largest entries of a tensor.
+    Filter keeps largest k% entries of a tensor.
 All tensor elements are set to zero except for the largest k % values.
+Here, k = 1 means that all relevance scores are passed on to the next layer.

     Args:
         r: Tensor holding relevance scores of current layer.